datopian/ckanext-blob-storage/README.md

 Installation
 ------------

-To install ckanext-external-storage:
+To install ckanext-blob-storage:

 1. Activate your CKAN virtual environment, for example:
 ```
 . /usr/lib/ckan/default/bin/activate
 ```

-2. Install the ckanext-external-storage Python package into your virtual environment:
+2. Install the ckanext-blob-storage Python package into your virtual environment:
 ```
-pip install ckanext-external-storage
+pip install ckanext-blob-storage
 ```

-3. Add `external_storage` to the `ckan.plugins` setting in your CKAN config file (by default the config file is located at `/etc/ckan/default/production.ini`).
+3. Add `blob_storage` to the `ckan.plugins` setting in your CKAN config file (by default the config file is located at `/etc/ckan/default/production.ini`).